You’ll feel like you’re with your furry friends 24/7, even while you’re away from home

 Furbo 360º dog camera: Best for separation-anxiety pets

-This Furbo pet camera is perfect for those pandemic pets whose parents are returning to the office or going on a vacation and whose furry friends are likely to get separation anxiety.
+This Furbo pet camera is perfect for those pandemic pets whose parents are returning to the office or vacationing and whose furry friends are likely to get separation anxiety.

 Not only does the Furbo have all of the features that the other cameras have (two-way audio, night vision, etc.), but it also has a feature no other security cam has: it tosses out treats!